pururval/rabbitmq-forge-boshrelease/README.md

 - `mgmt_port` - The TCP port that the RabbitMQ management web interface can be accessed via.

-- `hosts` - A list of the IP addresses of all cluster nodes.
+- `hosts` - A list of the IP addresses of all cluster nodes. `hostnames` and `hosts` are interchangeable.

 - `username` - The administrator account username.